 Benzodiazepines, sleeping pills, opioids and stimulants can cause withdrawal symptoms depending on the length of abuse.
 Withdrawing from benzodiazepines can be life-threatening.
 A slow taper of medications can be given to ease withdrawal symptoms, and therefore professional treatment is recommended for anyone who is at risk of withdrawal from prescription medications.
 Depending on the prescription medication, withdrawal symptoms can occur in as little as a few hours after the last use and last up to two weeks.

-When to Seek Help for Prescription Medication Use Disorder
+When to Seek Help for Prescription Drug Abuse

-Seek treatment for prescription medication use disorder if you display any of these signs:
+Seek treatment for prescription drug abuse if you display any of these signs:

 - Forging prescriptions